nghilevi/movies-search/README.md

 ### Notes
 - Click on the heart icon 🤍 to save/unsave movie to favorites collection
 - You can access movie detail by manually entering the url e.g http://localhost:4200/movie/1008042
-- If you got issues when navigate aronud the app (e.g when click on the navigation bar buttons), check dev log to see if you got ChunkLoadError issue.
-If that's the case, clear your cache and try to run the app again.
+- If you encounter any problems while navigating within the app, such as issues when clicking on the navigation bar buttons, please check the development log for any ChunkLoadError messages.
+If you come across this error, try clearing your cache and then relaunch the app.